TESTEVAL: Benchmarking Large Language Models for Test Case Generation

-Notably, unlike popular code generation benchmarks such as HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program}, the tasks in our {\method} benchmark require LLMs to comprehend the program's logic.
-This comprehension enables LLMs to generate inputs that invoke specific branches or paths in the program under test.
+Notably, unlike popular code generation benchmarks \cite{chen2021evaluating, austin2021program} or software testing datasets \cite{just2014defects4j, lemieux2023codamosa}, the tasks in our {\method} benchmark require LLMs to reason about intricate program execution behaviors.
+To generate inputs that invoke specific branches or paths in the program under test, the LLM must have a comprehensive understanding of how to satisfy certain branch conditions during execution.
 Furthermore, our tasks emphasize program logic analysis rather than merely simulating numerical operations, as seen in benchmarks designed for predicting a program's input/output~\cite{gu2024cruxeval}.

 We perform extensive experiments on {\method} with both commercial and open-source LLMs.
 Our results indicate that while state-of-the-art LLMs can generate executable and diverse test cases, they struggle to identify which specific statements or branches need to be covered.
 For example, in targeted line coverage, 12 out of 16 LLMs' performances are not significantly improved (improvements $\leq 5\%$) compared to the results when the target line information is even \textbf{not} given.
 Quantitative results show that commercial LLMs, such as GPT-4, generally outperform open-source LLMs in both overall coverage and targeted line/branch/path coverage.
 These findings suggest that future work on test case generation should focus on developing advanced LLM-based reasoning frameworks to enhance the understanding of program behaviors during testing.